 Clip torch

-Swimming goggles x 2 (I can’t swim without them because of my contact lenses)
+Swimming goggles x 2 (I need them for swimming with contact lenses)

 Money belt